shivam-841/mastering-cpp-testing/01. Fundamentals of Unit Testing/Day 05 - Assertions and Their Role in Unit Testing/README.md

 - Use **`EXPECT_*`** when you want the test to continue even if one of the assertions fails.
 This is useful when you want to check multiple conditions but don't want the failure of one to prevent other checks from being evaluated.

-Here is the markdown for the documentation you provided:

 ```markdown
 # Documentation for the Example Project with Google Test and Google Mock Integration